See Part 1 here.

 Here, the indices parameter is an empty string by default, meaning we validate all indices, or a $listbuild object containing the names of indices.

 Note that autoCorrect defaults to 0.
-If 1, Caché will correct any errors it encounters during the validation process.
+If 1, any errors encountered during the validation process will be corrected.
 While this is functionally the same as rebuilding indices, the performance of ValidateIndices is slower in comparison.

-Please refer to the %Library.Storage class documentation for more information – you may alternatively use $System.OBJ:ValidateIndices:
+Please refer to the %Library.Storage class documentation for more information:

-If you no longer have need for an index – or if you’re planning a large amount of modifications to a table and want to save the performance impact of building the relevant indices for later – you can simply remove the index definition from the class either in Studio or with a DROP INDEX command.
-You can also purge cached queries to ensure that no existing plans will be using this index.
+If you no longer have need for an index – or if you’re planning a large amount of modifications to a table and want to save the performance impact of building the relevant indices for later – you can simply remove the index definition from the class in Studio and delete the appropriate index global node.
+Alternatively, you can run a DROP INDEX command via DDL, which will also clear the index's definition and data.
+From there, purge cached queries to ensure that no existing plans will be using the now-removed index.

 Indices are just one part of SQL performance.
 Along this vein, there are other options for monitoring the performance and usage of your indices.
 To understand your SQL performance, you can also consider learning about: